The Temple News: Production

-In a given Temple News production week, articles and graphics are typically assigned during Monday budget meetings for the following week's Tuesday printing.
-Features and editorial content are typically deadlined on Thursday, to be fact-checked and corrected by section editors and copy editors.
+In a given Temple News production week, articles and graphics are typically assigned during Friday budget meetings for the following week's Tuesday printing or online cycle.
+Editorial content is typically deadlined on Thursday, to be fact-checked and corrected by section editors and copy editors.

 While both the news and sports sections have moved away from including breaking news in its print product — opting for an online venue — these sections typically allow for deadlines on Monday production nights.

 Awards

 The Temple News has been honored with numerous awards in the past few years, beginning with the Keystone Press Awards in February 2006.
 TTN editors, reporters and photographers have won Keystone Press Awards in every year since.
 In 2009, staff members won awards for ongoing news coverage, public service/enterprise package, news photos, sports photos, photo story and web site.

 The Temple News Online is a finalist in the 2009 Online Pacemaker competition by the Associated Collegiate Press.
 The results will be announced in October 2009 at the ACP/CMA National College Media Convention in Austin.

 Most recently, TTN Online earned an EPpy Award for the Best College Newspaper Web Site in the country.
 The award is given by Editor & Publisher and Mediaweek magazines.
 In February 2014, The Temple News won 17 Keystone Press Awards.